line72/usbmdistros/website/content/products/elffor-kaosaren_mendi_odoltsuetan.md

 ---

 ## CD
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/elffor-kaosaren-mendi-odoltsuetan-cd-digipak) for $9.99 :: [Digipak]
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/elffor-kaosaren-mendi-odoltsuetan-cd-digipak) for $9.99 :: [digipak]